15 min read

 Lightbulb icon

-Tip: Start with a pilot import
+Start with a pilot import

 If this is your first time importing from Quip, start with a pilot import before bringing over your entire workspace.
 Select a single document or a small, representative folder, then run the import.
-It lets you see how your content maps to Coda, review any follow-up items, and confirm that the structure looks as you expect.
+It lets you see how your content maps to Superhuman Docs, review any follow-up items, and confirm that the structure looks as you expect.

 Run the import